ONE DAY IN TAKAYAMA, JAPAN

 My favourite things to see and do in Dublin are the Irish Rock’n’Roll Museum and the EPIC Museum, hanging at the parks, and shopping at George’s St Arcade.

-I’d also love to see the Old Jameson Distillery, the National Leprechaun Museum (closed as of June 2023, but plans to reopen in August 2023), a few art galleries, and some “underrated” attractions next time, so if you have any tips, let me know in the comments!
-SlĂĄinte! 😀
+I’d also love to see the Old Jameson Distillery, the National Leprechaun Museum, a few art galleries, and some underrated attractions next time.
+So if you have any tips, let me know in the comments!
+Sláinte! 😀

 If your kids are joining you on your Dublin trip, don’t miss Christine’s post: